What is a SEP IRA?

 With the FICA Tax, contribution limits are calculated using an individual’s net profit with adjustments for self-employment deductions.
 (The deductions are determined on Form 1040; calculations are done in Section A, line 6 or Section B, line 13.)

-Ultimately, what it means is that adjusted net profit is equal to 92.9% of net profit.
+Ultimately, what this means is that adjusted net profit is equal to 92.9% of net profit.
 It’s almost the full amount of net earnings, but slightly less to account for the self-employment tax.

 So, the contributing limit for self-employed individuals is approximately 92.9% of 20%.
 Or, as stated above, 18.6% of the net profit.